joaovitor11/AspCore2Angular4OneToMany/README.md

 * MS SQL SERVER;
 * Entity Framework Core.

-#### Ferramentas necessárias para a execução do projeto:
+#### Tools required to project executing:

-* Foi utilizado o Visual Studio 2017 versão 15.5.2, já que versões anteriores não possuem o ASP.NET Core 2, o que inviabiliza a abertura correta do mesmo.
+* Was used the IDE Visual Studio 2017 with the update version 15.5.2, because previous versions haven't the ASP.NET CORE 2, that makes it impossible to open of the same.
-* Visual Studio Code - Usando este editor, o projeto poderá ser aberto e executado no Linux, Mac e Windows);
+* Visual Studio Code - Using this editor, the project can be opened and executing in operational systems Linux, Mac OS and Windows;
-* SQL SERVER Managment Studio - A versão utilizada foi a 2014, mas é possível utilizar versões mais recentes e anteriores, até a 2008.
+* SQL SERVER Managment Studio - The programming version used was 2014, but is possible used the 2016 version or older versions until 2008.

-#### OBS: Antes da execução é necessário criar a base de dados e editar a linha 4 do arquivo appsettings.json e informar o respectivo servidor.
-O nome da string de conexão "db_teste1Database" (deve permanecer o mesmo), caso contrário, é necessário alterar também a linha 28 do arquivo Startup.cs.
+#### Note: Before running it is necessary to create the database and edit line 4 of the appsettings.json file and inform its server.
+The connection string name "db_teste1Database" (should remain the same), otherwise you must also change line 28 of the Startup.cs file.